Scalable Second-order Riemannian Optimization for $K$-means Clustering: Numerical results

 \paragraph{Benchmark on real world data.} Prior studies on mass cytometry (CyTOF) and computer vision (CIFAR‑10) datasets identified the nonnegative low-rank (NLR) factorization \citep{ZhuangChenYangZhang2024_ICLR} as the most reliable clustering solver, attaining the lowest average mis-clustering error and the tightest variance compared to classical baselines such spectral clustering (SC), nonnegative matrix factorization (NMF), and $K$-means++~\citep{kmeans++} ($K$M++).
 Our algorithm optimizes the same nonnegative low‑rank model, so it inherits this reliability.
 Because it applies second‑order Hessian updates rather than first‑order gradients, it refines each iterate more thoroughly and therefore recovers the ground‑truth membership matrix more accurately. \Cref{fig:cytof_perf} illustrates this on CyTOF: both methods keep mis-clustering near zero, yet our solver achieves a smaller Frobenius gap to the oracle solution.
 The experiment was repeated 50 times on random subsamples of size $n=1800$.
+An additional experiment on the CIFAR10 dataset can be found in \Cref{appsec:add_num}.

 \paragraph{Comparison with NLR.} Next, we compare our method directly to the nonnegative low-rank (NLR) factorization. \Cref{fig:nlr_vs_tr} shows experimental results for GMM with \(n=100\), \(\gamma=0.8\), \(\mu=0.1\), and with varying $n$.
-Main observations: (i) Each Newton step is solved in $O(n)$ time, matching the theory in Section~\ref{sec:formulation}. (ii) A Newton step is about $30$--$100$ times costlier than a single NLR update.
+Main observations: (i) Each Newton step is solved in $O(n)$ time, matching the theory in \Cref{sec:formulation}. (ii) A Newton step is about $25$--$100$ times costlier than a single NLR update.
 This is to be expected because the Newton step solves several linear systems, while NLR performs only a single matrix-vector product. (iii) Our solver reaches the optimum in hundreds of iterations, whereas NLR needs tens of thousands.
 The orders‑of‑magnitude reduction in iterations more than offsets the costlier step, so wall‑clock time drops by a factor of two to four.

 \paragraph{Comparison with prior Riemannian $K$-means methods.} We evaluate the clustering performance of the algorithm proposed by~\citet{CarsonMixonVillarWard_manifold-Kmeans} to solve the penalized formulation~(\ref{eqn:Carson_manifold}) on the CyTOF data.
 Figure~\ref{fig:cytof_fm} presents the performance of this first-order manifold method.
 Unfortunately, we were unable to identify a sequence of $\lambda$ that would produce acceptable clustering results.
 While increasing the penalty parameter $\lambda$ improves feasibility, it also degrades clustering performance.
 This highlights the difficulty in solving~(\ref{eqn:Carson_manifold}) using the method of~\citet{CarsonMixonVillarWard_manifold-Kmeans}, as it struggles to balance strict constraint satisfaction with objective optimality in the $K$-means problem.